paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-043-native-american-housing-assistance-and-self-determination.md

 (3) any other objectively measurable conditions that the Secretary and the Director may specify.

-**(c) Other factors for consideration** In establishing the formula under subsection (a) of this section, the Secretary shall consider the relative administrative capacities of the Department of Hawaiian Home Lands and other challenges faced by the Department, including—
+**(c) Other factors for consideration** In establishing the formula under subsection (a), the Secretary shall consider the relative administrative capacities of the Department of Hawaiian Home Lands and other challenges faced by the Department, including—

 (1) geographic distribution within Hawaiian Home Lands; and